-The Company's aim is to enhance the overall quality of life of Filipinos and foreign nationals by providing distinctive, high-quality and affordable properties.
-Century focuses on differentiation to drive demand, increase our margins and grow market share.
-In particular, Century identifies what the Company believes are the best global residential standards and adopts them to the Filipino market.
-CPGI believes that it has earned a reputation for pioneering new housing concepts in the Philippines.
+The Company's aim is to enhance the overall quality of life of Filipinos and foreign clients by providing distinctive, high-quality and affordable properties.
+The Company focuses on differentiation to drive demand, increase its margins and grow market share.
+In particular, the Company identifies what it believes are the best global residential standards and adopts them to the Filipino market.
+The Company believes that it has earned a reputation for pioneering new housing concepts in the Philippines.
 One of Century's significant contributions is the Fully-Fitted and Fully-Furnished ("FF/FF") concept, which is now an industry standard in the Philippines.
 CPGI also employs a branding strategy that focuses on strategic arrangements with key global franchises to help capture and sustain consumers' awareness.
 To date, CPGI has entered into agreements with Gianni Versace S.P.A., The Trump Organization, Paris Hilton, Missoni Homes, Yoo by Philippe Starck, Forbes Media Group LLC, Giorgio Armani S.P.A, among others.

 The Company has marketed and sold to clients in more than 50 countries and, as a result, a significant portion of its residential properties are sold to Filipinos living abroad.
 International pre-sales accounted for approximately two-thirds of the total pre-sales, in terms of value, for each of the last three years.
-The Company conducts its sales and marketing through the Company's extensive domestic and international network of 510 exclusive agents who receive monthly allowances and commissions and 3,700 non-exclusive commission based agents and brokers as of March 31, 2015.
+The Company conducts its sales and marketing through the Company's extensive domestic and international network of 492 exclusive agents who receive monthly allowances and commissions and 4,262 non-exclusive commission based agents and brokers as of March 31, 2015.

-For 2012, 2013 and 2014, our revenue was P9,611.17 million, P10,809.11 million and P12,760.78 million, respectively and our net income were P1,849.81 million, P1,844.72 million and P2,158.89 million, respectively.
-For the three months ended March 31, 2015 and 2014, our revenue amounted to P3,066.33 million and P2,876.81 million, respectively and net income amounted to P469.26 million and P514.32 million, respectively.
-As of March 31, 2015 and December 31, 2014, we had total assets of P33,290.77 million and P31,650.21million, respectively and total equity of P13,773.71 million and P13,304.44 million, respectively.
+For 2013, 2014 and 2015, our revenue was P10,809.11 million, P12,760.78 million and P10,381.26 million, respectively and our net income were P1,844.72 million, P2,158.89 million and P1,519.00 million, respectively.
+For the three months ended March 31, 2016 and 2015, our revenue amounted to P1,946.14 million and P3,066.33 million, respectively and net income amounted to P312.98 million and P469.26 million, respectively.
+As of March 31, 2016 and December 31, 2015, we had total assets of P36,982.46 million and P37,478.87 million, respectively and total equity of P14,956.12 million and P14,633.87 million, respectively.